8bitbubsy/ft2-clone/README.md

 # Improvements over original DOS version
 - New sample editor features, like waveform generators and resonant filters
-- The channel resampler/mixer uses floating-point arithmetics for less errors, and has extra interpolation options (3-point quadratic spline, 4-point cubic spline, 8-point/16-point windowed-sinc)
+- The channel resampler/mixer uses floating-point arithmetics for less errors, and has extra interpolation options (4-point cubic spline and 8-point/16-point windowed-sinc)
 - The sample loader supports AIFF/FLAC/OGG/MP3/BRR (SNES) samples and more WAV types than original FT2.
 It will also attempt to tune the sample (finetune and rel. note) to its playback frequency on load.
 - It contains a new "Trim" feature, which will remove unused stuff to potentially make the module smaller
 - Drag n' drop of modules/samples